sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 keywords: AXera-Pi，Burn, image
 desc: AXera-Pi Burn image
 update:
-  - date: 2023-01-09
+  - date: 2023-06-15
-    version: v0.2
+    version: v0.3
     author: wonder
     content:
-      - Finish editing
-  - date: 2022-12-09
-    version: v0.1
-    author: wonder
-    content:
-      - Create this File
+      - Updated
 ---

 ---

-## Product guideline
+## Board Usage

-To make it easier to use this board, we prepare this guide.
+To make it easier to use this board, we make this guide.

 ## OS introduction